iliabylich/iliabylich.github.io/_posts/2020-11-23-lib-ruby-parser.markdown

 ---
 ## Intro

-So, I'm ready to announce that I've finished working on a new Ruby parser.
+So, I'm ready to announce that I have finished working on a new Ruby parser.
 It's called `lib-ruby-parser`.

 Key features:

 1. It's fast.
 It's written in Rust and it's slightly faster than Ripper.
 The difference is about 1-2% on my machine.
 2. It has a beautiful interface.
 Every single node has its own type that is documented.
-For example, take a look at [CSend node](https://docs.rs/lib-ruby-parser/0.7.0/lib_ruby_parser/nodes/struct.CSend.html) that represents "conditional send" like `foo&.bar`.
+For example, take a look at [`CSend` node](https://docs.rs/lib-ruby-parser/0.7.0/lib_ruby_parser/nodes/struct.CSend.html) that represents "conditional send" like `foo&.bar`.
 [Here's a list of all defined nodes](https://docs.rs/lib-ruby-parser/0.7.0/lib_ruby_parser/nodes/index.html).
-Both Ripper and RubyVM::AST have no documentation of their AST format. `whitequark/parser` [has a great documentation](https://github.com/whitequark/parser/blob/master/doc/AST_FORMAT.md), but its AST is not "static".
+Both Ripper and `RubyVM::AST` have no documentation of their AST format. `whitequark/parser` [has a great documentation](https://github.com/whitequark/parser/blob/master/doc/AST_FORMAT.md), but its AST is not "static".
 3. What's "static AST"?
-By saying that I mean that if documentation says that "N is not-nullable" then it's true no matter what. `whitequark/parser` does a great job, but the nature of dynamic language doesn't allow it to provide such guarantees.
+By saying that I mean that if documentation says that "N is not-nullable" then it's true no matter what. `whitequark/parser` does a great job, but the nature of dynamic language does not allow it to provide such guarantees.
 I'll show a few examples later.
 4. It's precise.
 Unlike `whitequark/parser`, its lexer (or tokenizer if it sounds better for you) is based on MRI's `parse.y`.
 What does it mean?
-It means that I wasn't able to find any difference in lexing on 3 million lines of code that I've got by pulling sources of top 300 gems (by total downloads).
+It means that I was not able to find any difference in tokenizing on 3 million lines of code that I have got by pulling sources of top 300 gems (by total downloads).
 I'll mention how I track it soon.
-5. It doesn't depend on Ruby.
+5. It does not depend on Ruby.
 In fact, it has absolutely no "required" dependencies (only a few optional ones).
-So, it's possible to write bindings for any other language, and I've made them for C/C++/Node.js.
+So, it's possible to write bindings for any other language, and I have made them for C/C++/Node.js.
 Of course, it's possible to have bindings for Ruby (because there are bindings for C and it's easy to reuse them)

 ## Implementation

-Current performance (in release mode, with jemalloc) is ~200K LOC/s.
+Current performance (in release mode, with `jemalloc`) is ~200000 LOC/s.
 I think it can even be used for syntax highlighting (and in the browser, too, haha).

 I don't want to dig too far, but some notes could be interesting.

 Rust is a general purpose language that is based on LLVM (<3) and can be compiled directly into machine code.
-It doesn't need any VMs and it can be compiled to a ton of targets (or platforms).
-The code doesn't use pointers, and there are no `unsafe` calls that you might hear about.
+It does not need any VMs and it can be compiled to a ton of targets (or platforms).
+The code does not use pointers, and there are no `unsafe` calls that you might hear about.

 Rust does support ADT (algebraic data type) and it has generics, so you can build data structures like